Services

 Eligible expenses

-• Professional fees (up to $25,000 in eligible expenses per project; excludes the external expert’s travel and accommodation costs).
+• Professional fees, excluding the external expert’s travel and accommodation costs.

 • Short-term rental of exhibition space, an office, or other premises outside Québec for exhibitions or prospecting activities.